vdaas/vald/CONTRIBUTING.md

 ## Pull request contribution

-Pull request is also called merge request to let other know about the changes you have made, to review and discuss the changes made and finally merge it to the main branch.
+Pull request is also called merge request to let others know about the changes you have made, to review and discuss the changes made and finally merge it to the main branch.

 In Vald, you need to create a pull request to ask for the review and actually make changes to Vald.